 What I've Built Instead

-Here's what I've learned, sitting at tables around the world where I'm the only one who didn't order what everyone else ordered: loneliness is not always a problem to solve.
+Here's what I've learned, sitting at tables in Bangkok and Austin and a dozen places in between where I'm the only one who didn't order what everyone else ordered: loneliness is not always a problem to solve.
 Sometimes it's the price of integrity.
-Sometimes it's the tax on becoming, finally, at an age when most people have stopped becoming anything at all, a person whose insides match their outsides.
+Sometimes it's the tax on becoming — at an age when a lot of people are still running on autopilot — a person whose insides match their outsides.

 We'll be fine.
 We just won't be the same.
-And building a life that looks different from what anyone expected — including yourself — might be the most honest thing a person can do at seventy.
+And building a life that looks different from what anyone expected — including yourself — might be the most honest thing a person can do.